RobinHartmann/Redraw/README.md

 ### Installation

-Just copy over `Redraw.exe` and run it.
+Just copy over the generated `Redraw.exe` and run it.
 An installation is not needed.

 ## Built With